aaronriekenberg/rust-parallel/README.md

 # Goals:
 * Use only safe rust.
-* Use only asynchronous operations supported by [Tokio](https://tokio.rs), do not use any blocking operations.
+* Use only asynchronous operations supported by [tokio](https://tokio.rs), do not use any blocking operations.
 * Support arbitrarily large number of input lines, avoid `O(number of input lines)` memory usage.
 In support of this:
-  * [Tokio Semaphore](https://docs.rs/tokio/latest/tokio/sync/struct.Semaphore.html) is used carefully to limit the number of commands that can be run, and to limit memory usage while waiting for commands to finish.
-Do not spawn tasks for all input lines immediately.
+  * [`tokio::sync::Semaphore`](https://docs.rs/tokio/latest/tokio/sync/struct.Semaphore.html) is used carefully to limit the number of commands that can be run, and to limit memory usage while waiting for commands to finish.
+Do not spawn tasks for all input lines immediately to limit memory usage.
-  * [awaitgroup::WaitGroup](https://crates.io/crates/awaitgroup) is used to wait for all async functions to finish.
+  * [`awaitgroup::WaitGroup`](https://crates.io/crates/awaitgroup) is used to wait for all async functions to finish.
 Internally this is just a counter and uses a constant amount of memory.

-# Non-goals:
-* Executing commands on remote computers.
+* Support running commands on local machine only, not on remote machines.

+# Tech Stack:
+* [anyhow](https://github.com/dtolnay/anyhow) used for application error handling to propogate and format fatal errors.
+* [awaitgroup](https://crates.io/crates/awaitgroup) used to await completion of all async functions.
+* [clap](https://docs.rs/clap/latest/clap/) command line argument parser.
+* [tokio](https://tokio.rs/) asynchronous runtime for rust.
+From tokio this app uses:
+  * `async` / `await` functions (aka coroutines)
+  * Singleton `CommandLineArgs` instance using [`tokio::sync::OnceCell`](https://docs.rs/tokio/latest/tokio/sync/struct.OnceCell.html).
+  * Asynchronous command execution using [`tokio::process::Command`](https://docs.rs/tokio/latest/tokio/process/struct.Command.html)
+  * Semaphores
+* [tracing](https://docs.rs/tracing/latest/tracing/) used for debug and warning logs.

 # Installation:
 1. Clone this git repo
 2. Build options:
-  - `cargo build -v` faster build, slower runtime performance, executable in `target/debug/rust-parallel`
+   * `cargo build -v` faster build, slower runtime performance, executable in `target/debug/rust-parallel`
-  - `cargo build --release` slower build, faster runtime performance, executable in `target/release/rust-parallel`
+   * `cargo build --release` slower build, faster runtime performance, executable in `target/release/rust-parallel`
 3. Below demos assume you have put the `rust-parallel` executable in your `PATH`.

 # Usage: